 After the Race

-- It is important to not stop within at the finish line area but to continue walking through the finish area to self-collect a bottle of water and a finish t-shirt.
-Runners should each take only one bottle of water.
-T-shirts will be handed out to runners by volunteers wearing full PPE and across a table to avoid contact.
+- It is important to not stop within at the finish line area but to continue walking through the finish area to self-collect one bottle of water and a finish t-shirt.

 - Runners are asked to use the hand sanitiser available after the finish line.